 Harvey Keitel and Jennifer Jason Leigh originally played Victor Ziegler and Marion Nathanson.
 After Keitel and Leigh had shot some scenes, Keitel left the production due to his obligations to another project.
-His scenes needed to be re-shot, but Leigh was not available to re-shoot them (due to a scheduling conflict with eXistenZ).
+His scenes needed to be reshot, but Leigh was not available to reshoot them (due to a scheduling conflict with eXistenZ (1999)).
 Consequently, Sydney Pollack and Marie Richardson were brought in to play the respective roles.

 According to writer Frederic Raphael, the final form of Bill's family name (Harford, as opposed to Scheuer in the original story) was inspired by a debate about Bill's character.
 Raphael felt Bill should be Jewish as in the original, but Stanley Kubrick insisted Bill and Alice be "vanilla" Americans, without any details that would arouse any presumptions.
 Kubrick said that Bill should be a bit like Harrison Ford - hence the name Harford.
 Ironically, Ford himself is Jewish on his mother's side.

-The password "fidelio" (from the Latin root "fidelis" meaning "faithful") refers to Ludwig van Beethoven's only opera, "Fidelio".
+The password "fidelio" (from the Latin root "fidelis" meaning "faithful") is the title of Ludwig van Beethoven's only opera.
 In the opera, Fidelio is a woman who disguises herself as a man to save her lover.

 In the film, Todd Field plays a character who dropped out of medical school ten years earlier and now plays the piano.
-Ten years before this film was released, Field played a pianist who dropped out of medical school in Gross Anatomy which starred Matthew Modine who played "Joker" in Kubrick's Full Metal Jacket.
+Ten years before this film was released, Field played a pianist who dropped out of medical school in Gross Anatomy (1989) which starred Matthew Modine who played "Joker" in Kubrick's Full Metal Jacket (1987).

 The letters and the newspaper read by Tom Cruise are written in Italian for the Italian version of this movie.
-Apparently, Stanley Kubrick shot those scenes with papers written in different languages, as he did for The Shining.
+Apparently, Stanley Kubrick shot those scenes with papers written in different languages, as he did for The Shining (1980).

-While VHS and region 2 DVD editions sold in Great Britain, Germany and France have always been completely uncensored the original region 1 DVD contained the USA theatrical cut which contained computer-generated people in the foreground obscuring some of the more explicit sexual action during the orgy sequence.
-However the USA version of 2007 double DVD special edition (encoded, as now appears to be Warner Bros. standard practice, for regions 1, 2, 3 & 4) contains the full uncensored European theatrical print, making it the first time Stanley Kubrick's final cut has been made directly available in any form to customers in the USA.
+While V.H.S. and region 2 D.V.D. editions sold in Great Britain, Germany and France have always been completely uncensored the original region 1 D.V.D. contained the U.S. theatrical cut which contained computer-generated people in the foreground obscuring some of the more explicit sexual action during the orgy sequence.
+However, the U.S. version of 2007 double D.V.D. special edition (encoded, as now appears to be Warner Bros. standard practice, for regions 1, 2, 3 & 4) contains the full uncensored European theatrical print, making it the first time Stanley Kubrick's final cut has been made directly available in any form to customers in the U.S.

 Stanley Kubrick and director of photography Larry Smith tested out different film stocks and finally settled on one that had been discontinued by Kodak.
 As a courtesy, Kodak offered to supply as many rolls of this film as would be needed for the project.

-When Tom Cruise's character returns to the Mansion the Mysterious/Sinister music that is heard was first used in the 1946 'David Niven' film, Stairway to Heaven when Niven's character is being judged in heaven.
+When Tom Cruise's character is interrogated before the attendants of the orgy, and when he returns to the mansion, the mysterious, sinister music that is heard was first used in the 1946 'David Niven' film, A Matter of Life and Death (1946) when Niven's character is being judged in Heaven.

-When Bill Harford watches television in his living room apartment, an American professional football game is on.
+When Bill Harford watches television in his living room apartment, an N.F.L. game is on.
 The game is also on when he enters the Sonata Café.
-Stanley Kubrick was a huge NFL fan, as he reportedly received VHS recordings of matches taped by his friends back in the United States when he lived in England.
+Stanley Kubrick was a huge N.F.L. fan, as he reportedly received V.H.S. recordings of matches taped by his friends back in the United States when he lived in England.